-Pain transcends the sensory perception and is shaped by emotional, cognitive, and behavioral elements.
+Pain transcends sensory perception and is shaped by emotional, cognitive, and behavioral factors.
 This means that the way we react to pain, and the meaning we ascribe to the pain experience, strongly influences how we cope with pain and our ability to move beyond it.

 - Absence of fear, which is conducive to confrontation and recovery.

-- Pain catastrophizing (PC), which is essentially the belief that pain can’t be overcome, which leads to fear of re-injury, maladaptive behaviors, and persistent (chronic) pain.
+- Pain catastrophizing (PC) stems from the belief that pain can’t be overcome, which leads to fear of re-injury, maladaptive behaviors, and persistent pain.

 What is Pain Catastrophizing?

-The term ‘catastrophizing’ was coined in 1962 by Albert Ellis, a psychologist, and refined later by Aaron Beck, a psychiatrist.
+The term ‘catastrophizing’ was coined in 1962 by psychologist Albert Ellis, and refined later by psychiatrist Aaron Beck.
 PC is a relatively common ‘cognitive distortion’ associated with anxiety and depression.
-It impairs self-efficacy, social functioning, and is linked to physical disability in both acute injury and chronic pain (2).
+Catastrophizing impairs self-efficacy, social functioning, and is linked to physical disability in both acute injury and chronic pain (2).